lmingari/presentation/main.md

 __Complexity reduction__:

-- Remove redundancy in the ensemble data
+- Removes redundancy in the ensemble data
 - We need to measure the distance $d_{ij}$ between two model states $i$ and $j$
-- Ensemble members with similar distances are grouped
+- Ensemble members with low distances are grouped

 \begin{block}{Reduced ensemble}
     \begin{center}